How to Set Up Pay Periods to Work With Pay Dates

 • Yearly payments: 52

-• Pros: Reduces payroll expenses for the company and is a good option for hourly and salary employees.
+• Pros: Reduces payroll expenses for the company.

-• Cons: Employees who work overtime may not want to wait the additional week to collect their pay (they may urgently need the additional money and could be the reasoning why they worked OT).
+• Cons: Employees who work overtime may not want to wait the additional week to collect their pay (they may urgently need the additional money, hence the reason they have opted to work overtiem shifts).

 • Yearly payments: 26 - 27 (depending on the year)

-3. Semi-monthly pay periods - Similar to bi-weekly, except semi-monthly is usually a 86.67 hour work period (before overtime).
-Pay days typically include the 1st and 15th of every month or 15th and 30 of each month.
+3. Semimonthly pay periods - Similar to biweekly, except semimonthly is usually an 86.67 hour work period (before overtime).
+Paydays typically occur on the first and 15th of every month or the 15th and 30th of each month.

-• Cons: Could make calculating overtime a little challenging and cause some confusion when adjusting hours for payroll, new employees may have to wait several weeks before receiving their first paycheck, compliance and law issues may be hard to understand.
+• Cons: Could make calculating overtime a little challenging and cause some confusion when adjusting hours for payroll.
+New employees may have to wait several weeks before receiving their first paychecks.
+Compliance and law issues may be difficult to interpret at first.

-4. Monthly pay periods - Hours per pay period for monthly hourly employees (before overtime) is usually 173.33 hours per pay period.
-Payments are disbursed at the end of each month to the employee.
+4. Monthly pay periods - Hours per pay period for monthly hourly employees (before overtime) are usually 173.33.
+Payments are disbursed at the end of each month.

-• Pros: The lowest payroll costs when compared to the 4 options, processing time is very quick, easier to stay organized with taxes, good for salaried employees, simplifies company budgeting.
+• Pros: This option offers the lowest payroll costs when compared to the four previous options.
+Processing time is very quick, it's easier to stay organized with taxes, the schedule is good for salaried employees, and it simplifies company budgeting.

-• Cons: Most employees do not want to wait this long in between paychecks, not easy to integrate pay raises or promotions.
+• Cons: Most employees do not want to wait this long in between paychecks.
+Additionally, for employers, it's not easy to integrate pay raises or promotions when utilizing this approach.

 • Yearly payments: 12